hrshdhgd/CoderGPT/README.md

 ## Description

-CoderGPT CLI is a command line interface for CoderGPT, a state-of-the-art code generation tool.
+CoderGPT CLI is a command line interface, a state-of-the-art code generation/modifying tool.
 It allows developers to interact with the CoderGPT functionalities directly from the terminal, streamlining their workflow and enhancing productivity.
+The underlying engine that facilitates the code enhancement and modificatoin is [langchain](https://github.com/langchain-ai/langchain).

 ## Author